 Measuring Capacity

-Measuring capacity will vary among analog rain gauges, but we recommend that you purchase one with at least a four-inch capacity to prevent missing rainfall in extreme events.
 One of the benefits of a digital model is an unlimited measuring capacity.
-However, a professional analog gauge like the Stratus Precision, has an 11” capacity—which you’ll likely never exceed during its useable life.
+However, a professional analog gauge like the Stratus Precision, has an 11” capacity, which you’ll likely never exceed during its functional life.

 Ease of Use